Roasted-Sugar-Maple-Nuts/ENSE271Project/activity1/README.md

 second indicates the column.

 ### Meeting Notes
-Any notes taken on the initial project discussion and the checkpoint on May 17, 2021 are on this document.
+These notes contain helpful information provided by the customers.
+The first set came from the initial project discussion and were used as research for eventually creating a minimum viable product.
+The second set came from the checkpoint on May 17, 2021.
+These contain feedback from the customers and additional potentially useful information.